SihamDaoud/template-final/README.md

 <dl>

-  <dt>What type of content should I include in the Product Card that I am building?</dt>
+  <dt>What type of content should I include in the page that I am building?</dt>
   <dd>The content has already been provided for you.
 You are permitted to add or slightly modify the content if your design warrants it.</dd>

   <dt>Does the web page have to work in both mobile and desktop</dt>
-  <dd>No!
-You only need to make your web page work in desktop mode.
-Don't worry about mobile mode for this Assignment.</dd>
+  <dd>Yes!
+You need to make your web page work in both desktop and mobile mode.</dd>

   <dt>Can I use my code from Assignment 01 or Tutorials</dt>
   <dd>Yes.
 Absolutely.
 You are permitted to use any code from any source.
 External sources (work that you didn't do) must be cited.</dd>